The equivalence principle for a plane gravitational wave in torsion based and non-metricity based teleparallel equivalents of general relativity: Simplest gauges

-The result of linear approximation is an acceptable result not only because it coincides with the Landau-Lifshitz prediction (and other pseudotensor approaches as well), but mainly because it is checked observationally.
-This possibly means that the equivalence principle itself may not require necessary zero current \textit{in this case}, and non-zero values can have a physical meaning.
+The result of linear approximation is an important result not only because it coincides with the Landau-Lifshitz prediction (and other pseudotensor approaches as well), but mainly because it is checked observationally.
+This possibly means that the equivalence principle itself may not require necessary zero current \textit{in this concrete case}, and non-zero values can have a physical meaning with an appropriate interpretation.
 On the other hand, due to lack of observational evidence for a strong gravitational wave regime, we can not a priory say if the general form of the current has the same meaning, regarding its difference from the pseudo-tensor result for a strong wave.